mycoboco/ocelot/README.md

 `INSTALL.md` explains how to build and install the libraries.
 For the copyright issues, see the accompanying `LICENSE.md` file.

+_As of the 0.4.0 release which breaks backward compatibility, the [soname](https://en.wikipedia.org/wiki/Soname) adjusted from 1.x to 0.x in order to match the release version._

 If you have a question or suggestion, do not hesitate to contact me via email (woong.jun at gmail.com) or web (http://code.woong.org/).